 What they monitored more closely was the sweat and the heart rate levels registered during the performance.

-Their heart rates had different bpm values, but they were completely synchronised in acceleration and deceleration.
+Their heart rates had different bpm values, but they were completely synchronized in acceleration and deceleration.
 This might be down to the breathing pattern.
-It would be interesting to see if this applies to the audience as a whole: it is actually quite likely, given how members of a choir display similar heart rates because their breathing patterns are synchronised.
+It would be interesting to see if this applies to the audience as a whole: it is actually quite likely, given how members of a choir display similar heart rates because their breathing patterns are synchronized.

 Both Fry and Davies had goosebumps, which are a clear indicator of an emotional response.
 However, this is difficult to measure as, when it’s connected to emotions, it is driven by your thoughts.
 This means that, whenever volunteers are told that “goosebumps” will be measured in the experiment, they are quite unlikely to experience them.

 How did Verdi himself create such musical tension, though?
 Well, the melody of the emotional climax in the opera starts with short chords interposed by silence, and it gradually builds up to a hymn-like quality with longer chords.